-With the onset of the occupation, a widespread popular struggle movement was established in the West Bank.
+With the onset of the occupation, a wide movement of popular struggle was established in the West Bank.
 As the occupation continued, and particularly over the last decade, organized and regular demonstrations became a significant tool in this struggle.
-The demonstrations gained momentum and gradually spread throughout the West Bank.
-In many villages, they became a common sight, taking place every Friday.
-These demonstrations turned into an ongoing center of conflict between demonstrators and the military.
-The Israeli military takes various measures, while frequently using excessive force, in order to disperse, restrict, and sometimes even prevent these demonstrations before they commence.
+The demonstrations gained momentum and gradually spread throughout the West Bank, and in many villages they became a common sight taking place every Friday.
+These demonstrations turned into an ongoing center of conflict between demonstrators and the military, which takes various measures, while frequently using excessive force, in order to disperse, restrict, and sometimes even prevent these demonstrations ahead of time.

 This reality raises questions with regards to the application of the right to protest in the West Bank, both on the normative level and on the practical level, and requires a re-examination of the legal framework pertaining to it.
-Hence, this position paper examines what the legal status and scope of
+Hence, this position paper examines what the legal status and scope of application of the right to demonstrate should be in a territory under

-[.]
-For the purpose of this position paper, the reference to the "West Bank" does not include East Jerusalem, to which Israel applied its sovereignty after occupying it in 1967.
+^{1.} For the purpose of this position paper, the reference to the "West Bank" does not include East Jerusalem, to which Israel applied its sovereignty after occupying it in 1967.
 This act of annexation contravenes international law, and therefore East Jerusalem is still considered to be an occupied territory under international law and is perceived as such by its Palestinian residents and by the international community.
 However, as a result of this annexation and the application of Israeli law to East Jerusalem, its residents are not under military rule, and what is stated in this paper is not directly relevant to them.

-application of the right to demonstrate should be in a territory under protracted occupation, and in the West Bank in particular, and sheds light on the gap between the desired situation and the actual reality.
+protracted occupation, and in the West Bank in particular, and sheds light on the gap between the desired situation and the actual reality.

 We will open this position paper by detailing the normative framework applying to a state of occupation and analyze the interaction between the laws of occupation and human rights laws in this context.
 Subsequently, we will discuss the status of the right to demonstrate and its boundaries, both under human rights laws and under the laws of occupation, and analyze the desired normative status of the right to demonstrate in the West Bank today.
-Following that, we will describe the reality of what is customarily practiced in the West Bank and examine whether it conforms to the standard required under international law that applies to occupied territories.
+Following that, we will describe the reality of what is customarily practiced in the West Bank and examine whether it conforms to the standard required under international law, which applies to occupied territories.
 Finally, we will present a brief summary and conclusions.